desboisGIT/StackMaker/README.md

 ## Contributing

-We welcome contributions to improve StackBuilder!
+We welcome contributions to improve StackMaker!
 If you want to help, please fork the repository and submit a pull request.
 Make sure to follow the existing code style and write meaningful commit messages.

 ## Contact

-For any questions or suggestions, feel free to open an issue on the [GitHub repository](https://github.com/yourusername/stackbuilder/issues).
+For any questions or suggestions, feel free to open an issue on the [GitHub repository](https://github.com/yourusername/StackMaker/issues).

 ---

-*Happy building with StackBuilder!*
+*Happy building with StackMaker!*
 ### Notes:
 - Update `yourusername` in the links with your actual GitHub username.
 - Customize sections like `License` if you're using a different license.